donipologhimire/MultiAgentCoverageviaExemplarClustering/README.md

   <img src="figure/2025_visibility_traversability_deployment1.png" width="500" alt="Multi Agent Deployment">
 </p>

 The figures directory contains all the result visualizations from the experiments.
-The deployment policy uses a cost matrix approach to identify exemplar points that provide optimal coverage of the target region.
+The deployment policy uses a sequential greedy approach to identify exemplar points that provide optimal coverage of the target region.

 The animation below shows the simulated trajectories of agents reaching their final deployment positions: